kerberos-io/cloud/README.md

 Kafka is also an option but RabbitMQ is preferred.
 It behaves the same as RabbitMQ, consuming messages from a queue, or a topic in the case of Kafka.
 Kafka is integral to the Hub pipeline, where microservices operate in parallel and/or sequentially.
 These microservices consume events from a Kafka topic, process the recordings and their metadata, and then produce results back into Kafka for subsequent microservices.
 Each microservice can scale horizontally through replicas, allowing you to distribute workloads across nodes as needed.

-As a best practice let's create another namespace.
+As a best practice, let's create another namespace.

     kubectl create namespace kafka